Tenzing94/Accelerated_Cpp_Book/Chapter_02/Exercise_2-3.md

 	cin >> verticalPad;

 	int horizontalPad;
-	cout << "Please enter the amount of vertical padding required: ";
+	cout << "Please enter the amount of horizontal padding required: ";
 	cin >> horizontalPad;

 	// the number of rows and columns to write